longlonglin/QTCS/README.md

  ## Running Example
   You may use git to clone the repository from GitHub and run it manually like this:

       git clone https://github.com/longlonglin/QTCS.git
       cd QTCS
-      python qtcs.py xx
+      python qtcs.py facebook-wall.txt.anon_day